Skip to main content

 Research at a Glance

-LPiNS Laboratory’s research goal is to innovate low-power algorithms, design methods to model and design energy-efficient integrated circuits and computer hardware architectures.
+LPiNS Laboratory’s research goal is to innovate low-power algorithms design methods to model and design energy-efficient integrated circuits and computer architectures from processing elements to memories.
 Foundational and applied work extends across diverse audiences and applications, from biomedical device innovation to in-memory device architecture re-design.
 Our research topics can be illustrated in a matrix format.
 The core research objective is building energy-efficient hardware components, systems, and architectures utilizing low-power circuit methods and current technological trends.
-Our applications and our passion lies in crafting solutions that transcend boundaries, benefiting both human health and the natural world.
-With a dedicated focus on humanitarian initiatives such as healthcare devices and wildlife/nature conservation technologies, we are committed to developing greener technology.
+Our applications and passion lie in crafting solutions that transcend boundaries, benefiting human health and the environment.
+We are deeply committed to developing greener technology by innovating and developing mathematical and hardware models, resulting in low energy efficiency and consumption rates.
+This commitment should reassure you of our dedication to a sustainable future.
 We often ask ourselves…

 “Can we do it better?”